ChatTriggers/slate/source/includes/_objects.md

 }
 ```

-All of the Inventory methods are shows below.
-Currently there is only one, but there may be more added in the future.
+All of the Player methods relating to Inventory are shown below.

 Method Name | Description | Example return value
 ------------|-------------|---------------------
-getHeldItem() | The player's currently held item | `InventorySlot.hotbar3`
+getHeldItem() | The player's currently held item | `1xtile.stone@0`

-All of the InventorySlots share the same methods, which are listed below.
+getHeldItemIndex() | The slot index of the item the player is holding | 0, 8

 Method Name | Description | Example return value
 ------------|-------------|---------------------